MCPTotal/mcp-total-ext/PRIVACY_POLICY.md

 # Privacy Policy for MCP for ChatGPT

-Last Updated: April 30, 2023
+**Last Updated: April 30, 2023**

 ## Overview

-MCP for ChatGPT ("the Extension") is committed to protecting your privacy.
-This Privacy Policy explains what information we collect, how we use it, and the choices you have regarding your information.
+MCP for ChatGPT ("the Extension") is a browser extension that helps users connect ChatGPT to their own backend tools using the Model Context Protocol (MCP).
+This Privacy Policy explains what information is used by the Extension and how it is handled.

 ## Information Collection and Use

-### Information We Collect
+### What We Collect

-The Extension collects and stores the following information:
+The Extension stores the following information **locally in your browser**:

-- **MCP Server Configurations**: The Extension stores the MCP server configurations you provide, including server URLs and API keys.
-This information is stored locally in your browser.
+- **MCP server configurations**, including server URLs and API keys, provided by you.

-- **Tool Parameters**: When you use MCP tools through the Extension, the specific parameters required for the tool's execution are sent to the MCP server you have configured.
+When you manually trigger a tool, the necessary parameters for that specific tool call are sent directly to the MCP server you configured.
+These parameters are **not stored** by the Extension.

-### Information We Do Not Collect
+### What We Do Not Collect

-The Extension does not:
+The Extension does **not**:

 - Collect or transmit your ChatGPT conversations
-- Track your browsing history
-- Collect personal information beyond what is necessary for functioning
+- Collect personally identifiable information
-- Use analytics or tracking tools
-- Store your data on our servers
+- Transmit any data to the developers or any third parties by default

+Data is only sent to MCP servers **you explicitly added**  and **only when you triggered a tool call**.

 ## Data Storage

 All configuration data is stored locally in your browser.
-This data does not leave your device except when necessary to communicate with your configured MCP servers.
+It never leaves your device except when interacting with an MCP server that you have configured.

 ## Data Sharing

-The Extension does not share your data with any third parties except:
+The Extension does not share data with third parties except:

-- The MCP servers you explicitly configure, which receive only the specific parameters needed for tool execution
+- **Your configured MCP servers**, which receive only the tool-specific parameters when you initiate a tool call
-- OpenAI's API, to register tools and handle tool calls within the ChatGPT interface

 ## Security

-We implement appropriate security measures to protect your information.
-However, please be aware that no method of transmission over the internet or electronic storage is 100% secure.
+We apply reasonable security practices for local storage.
+However, communication with MCP servers occurs over the network and is subject to the security of those servers.

-## Your Rights
+## Your Control

 You have full control over your data:

-- You can view all stored server configurations through the Extension's interface
+- View or delete MCP configurations anytime via the Extension interface
-- You can delete server configurations at any time
-- You can disable or remove the Extension completely
+- Remove the Extension to fully clear all stored data

 ## Third-Party Services

-The Extension connects to MCP servers that you configure.
-We have no control over the content, privacy policies, or practices of these servers.
-We encourage you to review the privacy policies of any MCP servers you connect to.
+The Extension connects only to MCP servers that you explicitly configure.
+We do not control or monitor those services and encourage you to review their privacy practices.

 ## Children's Privacy

-The Extension is not directed to children under 13.
-We do not knowingly collect information from children under 13.
-If you believe we have collected information from a child under 13, please contact us.
+This Extension is not intended for children under 13 and does not knowingly collect data from them.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.
+Any updates to this policy will be posted here, with the updated "Last Updated" date.

-## Contact Information
+## Contact

-If you have any questions about this Privacy Policy, please create an issue in our GitHub repository at https://github.com/piiano/mcp-chrome-ext.
+For questions or concerns, please contact us at [info@piiano.com]
+or open an issue at [https://github.com/piiano/mcp-chrome-ext](https://github.com/piiano/mcp-chrome-ext).

 ## Consent

-By using the Extension, you consent to our Privacy Policy and agree to its terms.
+By using the Extension, you consent to this Privacy Policy and its terms.